 Momentum, Power On, Power Off, Tempo & Rhythm

-Each and every cast from lift to follow through has a tempo and rhythm that is preformed with the application and removal of power with tempo.
+Each and every two hand cast from lift to follow through has a tempo and rhythm that is preformed with the application and removal of power with tempo.
 Momentum is maintained by having the rod tip move at the correct speed and direction to command the lines path.
 The rod needs to be bent and remain bent until the final forward movement ceases.
 Casts that are airborne, or what is called splash and go, are especially superior when used in this way.
 Casts like the Double Spey, Snap Tip(T) and Circle Spey rely on water borne loading.
-They have a distinctive placement of the anchor and then a sweep that becomes the continuous action.
+They have a distinctive placement of the anchor and then a re positioning pirouette sweep that becomes the continuous action through D Loop formation.
 Anchor placement is critical on all casts and styles.
+My rule of thumb is one to one and a third rod lengths on a forty five degree angle in front placed on the exact target line.
+Don't worry, come back to this later and it will make perfect 180 degree rule sense.

 Actions are deliberate and treated in a very round world way.
 Timing of power is the thing that keeps each cast moving.
 Our lower hand is the power and the dominate hand offers guidance.
 Some modern day casters use different quantities of power between top and bottom and that will be your style to figure out.
 Today my focus is solidly on bottom hand pull at the finish of each cast without top hand push.